Hecke operators on topological modular forms: Extending the functorality of

 Notice that $[p^\infty]$ is a morphism of \'{e}tale sites as both sites obtain this Grothendieck topology by the forgetful functor to formal Deligne--Mumford stacks and $[p^\infty]$ does not change the underlying formal Deligne--Mumford stack.
 From this, and the given fact that $\O^\top_\BTtwo$ is an \'{e}tale hypersheaf, we see that $\O^\top_p$ is also an \'{e}tale hypersheaf.
-To prove the restriction of $\O^\top_p$ to the small \'{e}tale site of $\widehat{\M}$ yields the $p$-complete version of $\O^\top_\GHM$, we need to consider the uniqueness of $\O^\top_\GHM$ as mentioned in \cite[Th.1.2]{bourbakigoerss} and proven in \cite[Th.A]{uniqueotop}---the uniqueness of the $p$-complete version follows the same proof given there, omitting the rational case and arithmetic compatibility.
-In other words, we need to show that $\O^\top_p$ as defined above, when restricted to the small \'{e}tale site of $\widehat{\M}$ yields an elliptic cohomology theory.
+We will now appeal to \Cref{uniquenessofotopreferencetheorem} to prove that the restriction of $\O^\top_p$ to the small \'{e}tale site of $\widehat{\M}$ yields the $p$-complete version of $\O^\top_\GHM$.
 After identifying the formal completion $\widehat{E}$ of an elliptic curve $E$ at its identity section with the identity component of the $p$-divisible group $E[p^\infty]$ (\cite[Pr.7.4.1]{ec2name}) one sees the conditions 1-4 of an elliptic cohomology theory correspond exactly to conditions 1-4 given in \Cref{luriestheoremintext} and satisfied by $\O^\top_\BTtwo$.
 This implies that $\O^\top_p$ restricts to a sheaf of elliptic cohomology theories and the uniqueness of the $p$-complete version of $\O^\top_\GHM$ yields the desired (non-canonical) homotopy. \end{proof}

 Patching together these sheaves $\O^\top_p$ with some rational data produces leads to an integral statement.

 \begin{theorem} There is an \'{e}tale sheaf of $\E_\infty$-rings $\O^\top$ on $\Isog$ such that restriction to the small \'{e}tale site of $\M$ is (non-canonically) homotopic to the sheaf $\O^\top_\GHM$. \end{theorem}